Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Inverse problem for active measurements

-Moreover, we define ${\mathcal Y}((\vec x,\vec\xi);t_0,s_0)$ to be the set of all $y\in M_0$ such that there are $(z,\zeta)\in \X ((\vec x,\vec\xi);t_0,s_0)$, and $t\geq 0$ such that $\gamma_{z,\zeta}(t)=y$.
-Finally, let \beq ((\vec x,\vec\xi);t_0)=\bigcap_{s_0>0}{\mathcal Y}((\vec x,\vec\xi);t_0,s_0)\subset M. \eeq The three wave interaction happens then on $\pi ( \X ((\vec x,\vec\xi);t_0,s_0))$ and, roughly speaking, this interaction sends singularities to $\Y ((\vec x,\vec\xi);t_0,s_0)$. \motivation{For instance, in Minkowski space, when three plane waves (whose singular supports are hyperplanes) collide, the intersections of the hyperplanes is a 1-dimensional space-like line $K_{123}=K_1\cap K_2\cap K_3$ in the 4-dimensional space-time.
-This corresponds to a point moving continuously in time.
-Roughly speaking, {\gtext if we consider that light-like geodesics of $(M,g)$ are world-curves of particles moving with the speed of light, we have that the point source produced by the 3rd interaction of the waves} seems to move at a higher speed than light (i.e.\ it appears like a tachyonic, moving point source) and produces a (conic) shock wave type of singularity (see Fig.\ 3 where the interaction time is only finite).
-On visualization on this, see the supplementary video \cite{Video}.
-In this paper we do not analyze carefully the singularities produced by the three wave interaction near $ \Y ((\vec x,\vec\xi);t_0,s_0)$.
-Our goal is to consider the singularities produced by the four wave interaction in the domain $M_0\setminus \Y ((\vec x,\vec\xi);t_0,s_0)$. {\revtext To use this, we will later consider the limit when $s_0\to 0$.
-This means the ``life time'' of the moving point source that is of the order $O(s_0)$ becomes small and the set $\Y ((\vec x,\vec\xi);t_0,s_0)$ tends to a variety whose Hausdorff dimension is only 2.
-Thus the exceptional set, on where we do not analyze the singularities, becomes smaller and smaller as $s_0\to 0$.} } \extension{
+The three wave interaction happens then on $\pi ( \X ({\rtext (\vec x,\vec\xi),{\muutos s_0}}))$ and, roughly speaking, this interaction sends singularities to $\H ({\rtext (\vec x,\vec\xi),{\muutos s_0}})$. \motivation{For instance, in Minkowski space, when three plane waves (whose singular supports are hyperplanes) collide, the intersections of the hyperplanes is a 1-dimensional space-like line $K_{123}=K_1\cap K_2\cap K_3$ in the 4-dimensional space-time.
+This corresponds to a {\muutos virtual point source} moving continuously in time {\mmmmtext and creates {\vtext a ``conical'' wave} that propagates near the surface $\Y ({\rtext (\vec x,\vec\xi),{\muutos s_0}})$. \refHOX{Comment 35: Details of shock waves have been added.} {\vtext To visualize this,} see the supplementary video \cite{Video} and Figure 3 that display a conic waves produced by the interaction of three waves on $K_{123}$.
+The video shows also the spherical wave that is produced by the interaction of all four waves and that emanates from the intersection point $q\in K_1\cap K_2\cap K_3\cap K_4$.}